audixor/aserver/README.md

 - A simple logger that can be replaced with a custom logger if desired

 Handlers are also simplified.
-Instead of using the `http.Handler` interface, handle functions must accept *http.Request and return an easysrv.Response structure.
+Instead of using the `http.Handler` interface, handle functions must accept *http.Request and return an aserver.Response structure.

 ## Contributions
 PRs are welcome provided that they are consistent with the MIT License.